DataDog/integrations-extras/nn_sdwan/README.md

 ## Overview

-This check monitors SDWAN controllers using a SDWAN platorm provided by [Netnology][1] through the Datadog Agent.
+This check monitors SDWAN controllers through the Datadog Agent using a SDWAN platorm provided by [Netnology][1].
 Currently only Cisco vManage devices are supported.

 ## Setup